 TRU has improved current bus service

 One of TRU’s core goals is to improve the quality of current transit service.
-TRU has worked closely with both Detroit area bus services, DDOT and SMART, constantly pushing them to improve their service quality.
-Over the past few years, the two systems have started to work much more closely together, creating joint route maps, shared passes and otherwise making it easier for riders to switch between services.
+TRU has worked closely with both Detroit area bus services, DDOT and SMART, pushing them to improve their service quality.
+Over the past few years, the two systems have started to work much more closely together, creating joint route maps, shared passes, and making it easier for riders to switch between services.
 Several times, we have dissuaded them against increasing fares and instead worked with them to optimize routes to best serve riders.
 Opportunities for public participation in DDOT decision-making have increased.
 Service for the disabled, a long time problem, is improving significantly.
 DDOT recently broke ground on a beautiful new bus terminal that will not only make transfers easier, but will attract new riders.

 Ridership is up on both DDOT and SMART, a testament to the benefits of improved service.
 While SMART and DDOT officials may not always be excited to hear from TRU, because they know we will keep pushing them to do even better, they will acknowledge that TRU has played a key role in increasing riders’ voice and improving service.